goschtl/zope/keas.pbstate/trunk/src/keas/pbstate/README.txt

 ------

 A class can mix in properties that access sub-messages.
-This is useful when subclassing (although subclassing should be avoided).
+This is useful when subclassing (although subclassing should be avoided in general).

 Here is a class that mixes the ContactPB properties and the AddressPB properties in a single class.